bingoarun/cassandra-docker-template-conf/README.md

 # cassandra-docker-template-conf
-A example project to explain using of template-ed configuration files while building image
+A example project to explain using of template-ed configuration files while building image using Python.